Last updated on April 3, 2025

 Video

-This one is pretty self-explanatory.
-You need some kind of video-capturing device in order to play games on SpellTable since it’s meant to be a remote version of paper Magic, not necessarily an alternative to MTGO or MTG Arena.
+You need some kind of video-capable camera in order to play games on SpellTable since it’s meant to be a remote version of paper Magic, not necessarily an alternative to MTGO or MTG Arena.
+Pretty much any webcam or phone camera should suffice.

 Audio

 Audio is the next most important thing to have up and running.
-You need to rely on verbal communication just like on paper since you don’t have a game to guide you and others through phases and combat.
-This is best done with a headset that has both a microphone and headphones for you to hear through.
+You need to rely on verbal communication just like at a tabletop since you don’t have a game to guide you and others through phases and combat.
+This is best done with a headset that has both headphones and a microphone.

-SpellTable has only recently created audio on the website itself, but it can be clunky and unreliable at times.
-I (along with WotC) recommend using Discord to establish consistent and reliable communication during games.
-A lot of MTG-themed Discords often have voice chat rooms just for this, with some even going the extra mile and suppling chat rooms to find other people to play with.
+SpellTable has audio on the website itself, but it can be clunky and unreliable at times.
+I (along with WotC) recommend you use Discord to establish consistent and reliable communication during games.
+A lot of MTG-themed Discords often have voice chat rooms just for this, with some go the extra mile and supply chat rooms to find other people to play with.

 Cards to Play With

-You’ll need your paper decks to play on SpellTable.
+You need a paper deck to play on SpellTable.
 There are no digital cards like on MTGO or MTG Arena.
-It’s all just one big zoom call for Magic, so have your Commander decks nearby!
+It’s all one big video call for Magic, so have your Commander decks shuffled and ready.

-Last but certainly not least, you’ll need some people to play with.
-You can easily create a game and hop in to play if you have some friends who already have SpellTable setup.
+Last but certainly not least, you need players to play with.
+You can easily create a game and hop in to play if you have some friends who already set up SpellTable.
+You have a lobby with a wide variety of games, though you need to communicate with the host of a game about what you expect to get out of the game.
 And if you’re short on people to play with, a lot of Discords (like the official Draftsim Discord) offer chat rooms for people to find others to play with.

 What’s the Best Webcam For SpellTable?

-I’d recommend picking up the Logitech c920e webcam if you’re looking to play some games on SpellTable.
-While there’s no absolute “best” webcam, the c920e is affordable and offers everything you need to get going.
-The foldable arms allow you to place it in a position that can correctly capture your playmat and cards, and the included microphones will make up for any lackluster audio capture on your headphones.
+The best webcam for SpellTable is one you can easily use.
+I recommend the Logitech c920e webcam if you want to play on SpellTable.
+There’s no absolute “best” webcam, the c920e is affordable and offers everything you need to get going.
+The foldable arms allow you to place it in a position that can correctly capture your playmat and cards, and the privacy shade is a nice convenient feature.
+To help you focus on playing rather than fiddling with features, autofocus and light correction can go a long way to help you enjoy your game.

 Can You Use Your Phone as a Webcam for SpellTable?

 Yes, you can use your phone as a webcam on SpellTable.
-There’s no official mobile app for SpellTable, which means you’re going to have to go to the mobile site, but luckily, it’s pretty well made.
+There’s no official mobile app for SpellTable, which means you have to go to the mobile site, but luckily, it’s pretty well made.
 Just log in and join a game as normal.
 Don’t forget to let your web browser access your camera when prompted.

 How to Set Up SpellTable on Your Desktop PC

-1. Head over to SpellTable and click “Login”.
-If you don’t have an account yet, click “Get Started” and make an account before advancing to the next step.
+Go to SpellTable and “Login”.
+If you don’t have an account yet, go to “Get Started” and make an account before you advance to the next step.

-2. Log in to your account, which is the same one you use to log in to MTG Arena and the Companion app.
+This is the same account you use to log in to MTG Arena and the Companion app.

-4. Title your game’s lobby, select a format, add a description, and make your game public or private.
-If you opt to have it stay private, you can share the lobby by copy and pasting a one-time link for your friends.
-Click “Create” when you’re done to finish and enter your lobby.
+Title your game’s lobby, select a format, add a description, and make your game public or private.
+If you opt to have it stay private, you can share the lobby by copying and pasting a one-time link for your friends.
+Select “Create” when you’re done to finish and enter your lobby.

-5. You’ll be prompted to allow the website to access your webcam and microphone.
-If you’re going to be playing more than once, it would be wise to click “Remember this Decision” so that you don’t have to allow access every single time.
+You’ll be prompted to allow the website to access your camera and microphone.
+I select “Remember this Decision” so that I don’t have to allow access every single time.

 How to Set Up SpellTable on Mobile